mon5termatt/medicat-website/src/content/docs/medicat/Installation/windows.md

 # Manual Install

-1. Open Ventoy2Disk
+1. Download and open Ventoy2Disk from [Ventoy's Site](https://www.ventoy.net/en/download.html)
 2. Install Ventoy to your USB Drive
-3. Format your USB as NTFS
+3. Format your USB as NTFS using the Windows format utility
-4. Open 7Zip
-5. Extract the Medicat .rar to the root of your USB drive.
+4. Extract the Medicat .7z file to the root of your USB drive Using 7-Zip or WinRar
-6. Verify everything is there.
+5. Verify everything is there.